 A reduction in the efficiency of the solar panels themselves of 0.5% per year has been taken into account within the target figures.
+This also reflects our approach to long term financial forecasting for all our solar projects.

 We have had grid outages at both Crewkerne and Portworthy.
 This is where the network operator shuts down the solar system to allow them to do work on the local grid.
-At Crewkerne this was for part of 3 days during the winter months and so didn't have a material impact.
-At Portworthy the impact was a bit greater and amounted to nearly 6 days during spring, summer and autumn months.
-Since December 2015 this has resulted in just under 2% loss in output at Portworthy.
+Outages have however been far less of an issue than last year.
 We would expect there to be continuing grid outages but we do not think they will be a major risk to future output.